 Those students that failed on the ordinary call, will be evaluated in a final exam that will include theorical and practical exercises.
+Students not attending will be considered as Not Presented (NP).

 5.2.
 EVALUATION

 EVALUATION CRITERIA

 The assessment criteria measure the level in which the competences have been acquired by the student.
 For that purpose, the following are defined: